VinceCode7/Web-BLog/README.md

 ## MyProject
 MyProject is a tech web blog
 - It displays the articles in a card format with a partial news and contains a link to the whole article if a person is interested with the article.
-- The Project contain a folder called praco, that has the html files of the news article and the home page called WebBlog.html.
+- The Project contain a folder called Praco, that has the html files of the news article and the home page called WebBlog.html.
 - The file also contains a folder that holds the images of the new article called images.

  FEATURES